ownzonefeng/ntds_project/README.md

 # Title: A network tour to flight delay in the US
-Team members: FU Yan, FENG Wentao, SUN Zhaodong, HUANG Yunbei
+Team members: FU Yan, FENG Wentao, SUN Zhaodong, WANG Yunbei

 ## Structure of repo
 `Readme.md`: Simple introduction of the project.